jaalto/project--emacs-epackage-template/README.rst

         (require 'cl)
         # WHAT YOU NEED TO DO NEXT:
         # Examine dates, version and correct information to commands below.
-        git commit -m "Import upstream 2011-12-29 from http://www.emacswiki.org/emacs/download/toggle.el" git tag upstream/2011-12-29--VERSION
+        git tag upstream/2011-12-29--VERSION
         git checkout -b master

-    # (1) commit upstream code

-    git commit -m "Import upstream 2011-12-29 from http://www.emacswiki.org/emacs/download/toggle.el"

-    # (2) Tag, according to displayed information.
+    # (1) Tag, according to displayed information.
 We were lucky.
 Not
     # all Lisp Files present date and version information this
     # clearly.
 Notice, the date is LAST MODIFIED date of code by the
     # original author.
 If not shown, you could check "ls -l *.el"

     git tag upstream/2008-09-25--1.3.1

-    # (3) Upstream code is now archived.
+    # (2) Upstream code is now archived.
 Start "epackaging"

     git checkout -b master

-    # Select PACKAGE NAME.
-If this would have been a library, you
+    # (3) Select PACKAGE NAME.
+If this were a library, you would use
-    # would have used "lib-*" prefix for package name.
-If this were a
+    # "lib-*" prefix.
+If this were a minor or major mode, you would
-    # minor or major mode, you would have added "*-mode" suffix.
+    # have added "*-mode" suffix.
+    #
+    # Here we simply call it epackage "toggle":

-    Edir [-h] toggle toggle.el
+    Edir toggle .

         Loading vc-git...
         Wrote toggle-epackage-autoloads.el